 How can I discuss my expectations about these qualities with my partner?

 Honest, open communication is key.
 Discuss your values, expectations, and future plans to ensure you both are on the same page.
 Remember, it’s a dialogue, not a demand.

 In the quest for a good man to marry, remember that ‘good’ is subjective.
-Your ‘good man’ might love opera, while your best friend’s ‘good man’ might love rock-n-roll.
+Your ‘good man’ might be into opera, while your best friend’s might be a big fan of rock music.

-So, here’s to finding your ‘good man’ and writing your own version of Happily Ever After.
-May your love story be as unique and beautiful as you are!
+So, cheers to finding your great guy and making your own happy ending.
+Here’s hoping your love story is as special and wonderful as you are!

 We are sorry that this post was not useful for you!